wdev-rs/laravel-datagrid/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/wdev-rs/laravel-datagrid.svg?style=flat-square)](https://packagist.org/packages/wdev-rs/laravel-datagrid)

 This package is a Laravel integration for the [Grid.js](https://gridjs.io/).
 The packages makes it easy to create data-grid for your Laravel application, for example admin panel lists.
+It covers the basic server side functionalities for Grid.js like search, sorting and pagination.

 ![Laravel DataGrid](https://raw.githubusercontent.com/wdev-rs/laravel-datagrid/master/resources/img/laravel-datagrid.png)